 They print four to a page, so when you hand them out to students they’re small and not intimidating!
 I made these for kindergarten, first grade, and second grade math standards, and I even have free exit tickets you can try with your students!

-Click here to try these exit tickets in your classroom for free!
+Click below to try download free exit tickets in your classroom!

 I hope you found some of these assessment ideas strategies helpful!